pie/terms/sla.md

 A working day (WD) is a time unit comprising 8 hours of SLW time and may span multiple calendar days

+Rollover is the amount of time from any given month that, if unused, can be used in the following month at no extra cost.

 ## Service level table

 <table>